hohserg1/ModularUI/README.md

 - syncing widget values
 - good for client only GUIs and client-server synced GUIs
 - GUI themes are loaded via JSON and can be added and modified by resourcepacks
-- JEI compat for things like exclusion zones
+- NEI compat for things like exclusion zones

 ### History
 - First appearance of ModularUI in GTCE by Archengius